 Family Tree

-Your family tree is written in your DNA, and 23andMe researchers have developed an algorithm that can help you read it.
+Your family tree is written in your DNA, and 23andMe researchers have developed an algorithm to help you read it.

-Instead of relying on customers to painstakingly enter names and dates — or tracking down records — just to get started, 23andMe new Family Tree does it for you using your genetic connections and DNA Relatives.
+Instead of relying on customers to painstakingly enter names and dates—or track down records—just to get started, 23andMe’s new Family Tree does it for you using your genetic connections and DNA Relatives.

 With the click of a button, your genetic family tree is built automatically by an algorithm that predicts relationships based the DNA shared between you and your DNA Relatives.
 The size of your family tree depends on how many connections and DNA Relatives you have close relationships with in the 23andMe database.
 Participating in 23andMe’s DNA Relatives tool helps improve the experience.
 Customers will also be able to add names of relatives, or ancestors, to the family tree whether or not those individuals are on 23andMe.
 As the 23andMe database grows, customers may see their trees expand.